This page contains important information for current students. There are links on this page for:

 Transition Points

 To progress through the Teacher Education Program, students move through a series of transition points: Applicant to Candidate, Candidate to Student Teacher, and Student Teacher to Licensed Teacher.
-Additionally, students can track their transition points in Tk20.
-On the home page for each student, there is a set of transition points that are monitored by the Education Department.
+Additionally, students can track their transition points in SLL by clicking on the Gateways button.
+These transition points are monitored by the Education Department.

 - St. Olaf Transition Points (for students admitted Fall 2024 and later)